Ben & Jerry's supports Vermont workers' unionization drive

 Ben & Jerry's said, in a statement, it shares “the goal of advancing justice, both inside and outside our company.”
-The ice cream manufacturer was founded in a former gas station a short distance from its retail shop in downtown Burlington.
+The ice cream manufacturer was founded in a former gas station a short distance from its retail shop in downtown Burlington, Vermont.

 “That’s why we recognize and support the rights of all workers to unionize and collectively bargain,” the company said.
 "Ben & Jerry’s is committed to the goal of operating our company in a way that is fair, inclusive, and equitable, while being a dynamic and fun place for all workers."